Skin lesion biopsy

 Which procedure you have depends on the location, size, and type of lesion.
 A lesion is an abnormal area of the skin.
 This can be a lump, sore, or an area of skin color that is not normal.

-An incisional biopsy takes only a piece of a large lesion for examination.
-Numbing medicine is injected into the area.
-A piece of the growth is cut and sent to the lab for examination.
+- A piece of the growth is cut and sent to the lab for examination.
 You may have stitches, if needed.
-The rest of the growth can be treated after the diagnosis is made.

 How to Prepare for the Test